Xorlent/Async_SHT4x/README.md

 # Asynchronous Sensirion I²C SHT4X Arduino Library

 This is an asynchronous Sensirion SHT4X library for Arduino based on Arduino_i2c-sht4x 1.1.2.
-This library allows communication with a sensor of the SHT4X family over I²C.
+This library is a drop-in replacement for Sensirion I2C SHT4x and allows communication with a sensor of the SHT4X family over I²C.

 <img src="images/SHT4x.png" width="300px">